 Bitbucket is a terrific Git repository management solution for hosting and collaborating on code.
 But despite Bitbucket’s handy collaboration features, many teams still rely on Slack as their central communication platform.
 As a result, you can quickly tire of switching between the platforms constantly.
 Or you may find vital communication in your Git platform getting lost in the noise.
-If so, Bitbucket-Slack integration may be the answer to your problems.
+If so, the Bitbucket and Slack integration may be the answer to your problems.

 Most developers can relate to the struggle of app-hopping.
 Bitbucket may be your primary tool for version control.
 But, you still need to hop on Slack to touch base with other collaborators.
 Also, most teams already use Slack as their main “office.”
 This is especially true for dispersed teams.